-Some of my five-year-old son’s favorite books are ones that I would never in a million years have guessed would be hits.
+Some of my five-year-old son’s favorite picture books are ones that I would never in a million years have guessed would be hits.
 But something about these books appealed to his little, five year old boy self: he asks for them over and over again.

 Maybe it’s just that five-year-old boys are interesting creatures in general, and I’m not one (obviously).
 Maybe I’ll never understand my boys fully, but with three sons, I’m working hard to figure them out.

 Sometimes, these books have me scratching my head, wondering what exactly makes them so special and appealing to young boys.

 Having boys at our poetry teatimes has forced me to search high and low for funny poetry that boys will enjoy.